Aayushbohora/Bluetooth_Module-from-scratch/README.md

 | 10   | Left     |
 | 11   | Right    |

 The Arduino interprets these bits and converts them into actions.
+We can add our own custome bits command

 ---